GTANAdam/fontawesome-autogen/README.md

 # [vue-fontawesome-autogen](https://github.com/GTANAdam/vue-fontawesome-autogen)
-> This script is created to make managing imported fontawesome icons in VueJS uncumbersome.
+> This script is written to make managing imported fontawesome icons in VueJS uncumbersome.
 It implements simple parsing techniques that would generate a file that imports all of your used icons without having to manage them every single time.

 ## Installation
 ``` s